-Achieving the Paris Agreement goals will require supportive policy across jurisdictions globally.
-The policy-making process is complex and change is unlikely to be smooth or linear.
-We believe BHP can best support policy development by ensuring we meet our own climate commitments, continuing to make the case for the economic opportunities arising from the energy transition, and focusing on those policy areas where we are likely to have the greatest ability to influence change.
-We engage on policy matters directly with government and through our membership of industry associations and issue-specific coalitions and initiatives.
+We believe BHP can best support policy development by ensuring we meet our own climate targets, goals and strategies, continuing to make the case for the economic opportunities arising from the energy transition, and focusing on those policy areas where we are likely to have the greatest ability to influence change.

-There are communities around the world that rely on mining certain commodities, which therefore risk being disproportionately impacted by the transition to a low-carbon economy.
-Solutions will require a multi-stakeholder approach including the local community, investors and financiers, government at all levels and, of course, resource companies such as BHP.
+There are communities around the world that rely on mining certain commodities that may therefore be disproportionately impacted by the transition to a low-carbon economy.
+Solutions will require a multi-stakeholder approach including the local community, investors, financiers, government at all levels and, of course, resource companies such as BHP.